Meet our Team

 • Director

-Hattie heads up Bookbanks’ communications and people.
-She is the charity’s designated Safeguarding Lead and, with Emily, manages the charity’s strategic development.
+Hattie heads up Bookbanks’ internal and external communications as well as its safeguarding while overseeing the charity’s strategic development with Emily.
 She lives in Norfolk and is also a journalist and author.

 • North-West Regional Lead